Anti-Japanese Allied Army campaign of 1933 order of battle

-The order of battle Chahar People's Counter-Japanese Allied Army in the Inner Mongolia campaign of 1933.
+The order of battle Chahar People's Anti-Japanese Allied Army in the Inner Mongolia campaign of 1933.

-The Chahar People's Counter-Japanese Army consisted mostly of former Northwestern Army units under Feng Yuxiang, troops from Fang Zhenwu's Resisting Japan and Saving China Army, remnants of the provincial forces from Rehe, Counter-Japanese volunteers from Manchuria and local forces from Chahar and Suiyuan.
+The Chahar People's Anti-Japanese Army consisted mostly of former Northwestern Army units under Feng Yuxiang, troops from Fang Zhenwu's Resisting Japan and Saving China Army, remnants of the provincial forces from Rehe, anti-Japanese resistance armies and local forces from Chahar and Suiyuan.
 The strength of the force was approximately 100,000 men.